FahrJo/inventreeean/Readme.md

 ## Development

 Development of the plugin is best done in a VSCode devcontainer, as described [**here**](https://github.com/inventree/InvenTree/blob/master/docs/docs/develop/devcontainer.md#plugin-development).
+Install with `pip install -e ../inventree-plugin`.

 The plugin can be tested in the Inventree development container: `invoke test -r inventree_datanorm_import.tests`.